cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    This works with the program CrypTool itself.
-But if the online help is called from a client PC, then it will not be displayed according to the default settings of Windows XP.
+But if the online help is called from a client PC, then it will not be displayed according to the default settings of Windows.
 This is no problem specific for CrypTool, but for all Windows online help files.
    The HTML-help program then normally only shows the content overview of the index, but not the content of single help pages.